API: Turing.Variational

 )

-Approximate the target model via the variational inference algorithm algorithm by starting from the initial variational approximation q.
+Approximate the target model via the variational inference algorithm algorithm using a variational family specified by family.
 This is a thin wrapper around AdvancedVI.optimize.

-The default algorithm, KLMinRepGradProxDescent (relevant docs), assumes q uses AdvancedVI.MvLocationScale, which can be constructed by invoking q_fullrank_gaussian or q_meanfield_gaussian.
+The default algorithm, KLMinRepGradProxDescent (relevant docs), assumes family returns a AdvancedVI.MvLocationScale, which is true if family is q_fullrank_gaussian or q_meanfield_gaussian.
 For other variational families, refer to the documentation of AdvancedVI to determine the best algorithm and other options.

 Arguments